SamArgt/AudioSourceSep/README.md

 - flow_tfk_models.py (deprecated) contains a keras Model class used to build a bijector from the bijectors implemented in flow_tfk_layers.py

 ### ncsn module
-implementation of the Score Network and the Langevin Dynamics to generate samples.
+Implementation of the Score Network and the Langevin Dynamics to generate samples.
 Code taken from https://github.com/ermongroup/ncsn and https://github.com/ermongroup/ncsnv2 and adapted to Tensorflow 2

 ## References